 I’m hosting a Mother’s Day brunch this Sunday, so I thought it might be fun for you to see what I’m cooking up for the special ladies in our family.
 It also gives me a chance to add a couple of recipes to the much neglected ‘Savory Bakes’ category in the recipe index here.
 I’m usually all about sweets, but there are some savory recipes that I feel are worth sharing, too!
 The hallmark of any good brunch is a mixture of both savory and sweet, and I’ve got plans for plenty of both.

-Let’s take a look at the items on the menu!
+Let’s take a look at the items on my Mother’s Day Brunch Menu!

 First up, yam biscuits with country ham!
 This recipe is adapted from my favorite pumpkin biscuits recipe.
-You can find the printable recipe herewith the yam variation instructions at the bottom.
-The biscuits are slightly sweet, which makes them a nice counter to salty country ham.
+You can find the printable recipe here with the yam variation instructions at the bottom.
+The biscuits have sweet potato flavor, which makes them a nice counter to salty country ham.